Rousseau-Team/lysin-target-pred/README.md

 ## Training and testing procedure
 For each model trained:
 - The whole set of positive proteins is considered (all proteins associated to your host of interest).
-- A # of negative proteins equivalent to --size_neg is considered (proteins associated to other hosts).
+- A number of negative proteins equivalent to --size_neg is considered (proteins associated to other hosts).
 As a rough guide, --size_neg should be around 1-3x the number of positive proteins in the dataset.
-- The dataset is split into a training (80% of clusters) and testing (20% of clusters) set using clusters at 30% seq identity, ensuring all similar proteins are found in the same subset.
+- The dataset is split into a training and testing set using clusters at 30% seq identity, ensuring all similar proteins are found in the same subset.
+80% of clusters are used to train the model and the remaining 20% are used to test it.
 - A trained model is kept only if its precision on the test set is >80%.

 Later, all trained models with precision >80% are used to make predictions and a consensus is taken.